gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

-# Don't fear SVGs!
+# Angular backed SVGs

 SVGs are super cool.
-They're great for icons, charts and just about anything else.
-They're really small compared to a raster graphics, and they can change on the fly.
+They're really small compared to a raster graphics, and they're dynamic.

-We recently did a an internal project that needed a set of line graphs.
-Kristin put together a really great design for the graphs.
+We recently did a project that needed a set of line graphs that look like this:

 <img src="graph.png"/>

 My immediate thought was to use an charting library like [NVD3.js](http://nvd3.org/) or [Raphael.js](http://raphaeljs.com/).
-We settled on NVD3.js, but after a few days we started seeing some issues ***.
+We settled on NVD3.js, but it quickly became clean that the library was getting in our way.

-## It's just HTML!
+## SVGs are just HTML!

-SVG is just HTML with some additional elements and attributes.
-We work in HTML every day, and we're good at making it clean and concise.
-When using NVD3, I found myself doing things like `.attr("stroke-width", "2px")` and `.attr("fill", "#fff")`.
-Then it dawned on me... wait a sec, I'm writing HTML with in javascript!
-Haven't we learned that that's a really bad idea?
+SVGs are just HTML with some additional elements and attributes.
+We work in HTML every day and we're really good at it.
+When using NVD3(or D3, Raphael, etc.), I found myself doing things like `.attr("stroke-width", "2px")` and `.attr("fill", "#fff")`.
+Then it dawned on me... wait a sec, I'm writing HTML with javascript!
+Haven't we decided that that's a really bad idea?
 On top of that, the HTML coming out had all these nasty in-line styles and useless wrapper elements.
 What am I doing?

-So I started over and just wrote the svg the way I wanted it:
+So I started over and just wrote the SVG the way I wanted it:

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" class="chart__content">